 days from the date of the notification to correct the problem.
 If a homeowner fails to respond within those 30 days, the Board of Directors is entitled to levy a fine to stimulate compliance.
 There is an escalating but capped scale of fines that may be assessed each 30 days that a homeowner remains out of compliance.

-for managing architectural changes to the Association's residences so that the architectural harmony of the neighborhood is not diminished.
-As we all know, maintaining the overall integrity of our
+changes to the Association's residences so that the architectural harmony of the neighborhood is not diminished.
+As we all know, maintaining the overall integrity of our neighborhood's design helps

 Any modification of a residence that is

 - Applied to the exterior,

 - Intended to be permanent, and/or

 - Visible from the street or to any neighbor

 is subject to governance by the Autumn Wood CC&Rs (Article VI, Architectural Control).
 You must have any exterior modification to your residence approved in advance

 .
 To obtain approval, submit a completed Residence Improvement Application (RIA) [DOC] [PDF] via the HOA management company to the Board of Directors 30 days